coding-competitions/ghost-in-the-shell/README.md

 ## Challenge

 Write a complete program capable of mimicking naturalistic human conversation via [IRC][1].
-Your program (bot) must be packaged within a Docker container for easy deployment.
+It should be *reasonably* convincing as  Your application (bot) must be packaged within a [Docker](Docker.md) container for easy deployment.

+See the the [ELIZA](bots/eliza/README) sample bot.

 The submission must be accompanied by a `README.md` file which contains details about the design and purpose of your chat bot, with a yaml header in the following format: